 POSITIONING & ATTACHMENT

-The NICE Clinical Knowledge Summary on breastfeeding problems recommends that problems such as breast pain, nipple pain, low milk supply (true or perceived) and oversupply of milk should result in assessment by someone specifically trained to observe and advise on positioning and attachment to the breast.
-All mothers should receive information on national and local breastfeeding support groups (links are given in the CKS) and be advised to continue breastfeeding where possible.
+The NICE Clinical Knowledge Summary on breastfeeding problems recommends that problems such as breast pain, nipple pain, low milk supply (true or perceived) and oversupply of milk should result in assessment by someone specifically trained to observe and advise on positioning and attachment.
+All breastfeeding/chestfeeding parents should receive information on national and local support groups (links are given in the CKS) and be advised to continue breastfeeding/chestfeeding where possible.

-Know that problems with positioning and attachment are the most common cause of breastfeeding problems
+Know that problems with positioning and attachment are the most common cause of breastfeeding/chestfeeding problems

-Refer mothers, or tell them how to self-refer, to others with the appropriate expertise
+Refer, or tell people how to self-refer, to others with the appropriate expertise

 It is generally inappropriate for an untrained health professional to assess for a tongue-tie but referring to others with appropriate expertise will ensure this is considered.
 First line treatment for tongue-tie related feeding difficulty is expert support with positioning and attachment.
 If difficulties continue then many families report improvement after tongue-tie release, although there is no robust randomised evidence currently.
 Health professionals dealing with infants should be aware of local tongue-tie referral pathways.